play-with-go/play-with-go/_posts/2019-10-15-get-started-with-go_go115_en.markdown

 [pkg.go.dev](https://pkg.go.dev) to discover published modules whose packages have functions you can use in your own code.

-_Modules can contain multiple packackages.
+_Modules can contain multiple packages.
 In the case of the the `rsc.io/quote` module, it contains just one package:
 `rsc.io/quote`._

 Let's import the `rsc.io/quote` package and add a call to its `Go` function: